puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_string.md

 `u`    | `\uXXXX`        | Unicode character number XXXX (a four-digit hex number) `L`    | `\<LF or CRLF>` | Nothing (for cosmetic line breaks that appear in the source code but are excluded from the string value)

+> **Known issue:** In this version of Puppet, `\$` can misbehave in heredocs when the `\$` escape sequence isn't enabled.
+See [PUP-4462](https://tickets.puppetlabs.com/browse/PUP-4462).

-**Note:** If a backslash _isn't_ followed by a character that would make an enabled escape sequence, Puppet treats it as a literal backslash.
-Unlike with double-quoted strings, Puppet won't log a warning.
+**Note:** If a backslash isn't part of an enabled escape sequence, Puppet treats it as a literal backslash.
+Unlike with double-quoted strings, this won't log a warning.

-If you're writing a string that has some escapes enabled and includes several literal backslashes in a row, you should make sure each literal backslash is represented by the `\\` escape sequence.
+If a string has escapes enabled and includes several literal backslashes in a row, you should make sure each literal backslash is represented by the `\\` escape sequence.
 (Quadruple backslash to represent a double backslash, etc.)

 ### Formatting Control

 [inpage_format]: #formatting-control

-You can control the formatting of a heredoc string in the following ways:
+You can control the formatting of a heredoc string by stripping indentation and suppressing line breaks.

 #### Stripping Indentation

 To make your files easier to read, you can indent the content of a heredoc to separate it from the surrounding Puppet code.

-To strip this indentation from the final string, put the same amount of indentation in front of the end marker, and use a pipe character (`|`) to indicate the position of the first "real" character on each line.
+To strip this indentation from the final string, put the same amount of indentation in front of the end marker and use a pipe character (`|`) to indicate the position of the first "real" character on each line.

 ~~~
 $mytext = @(EOT)